The Area +

 - Unaccompanied: an affidavit from their parents/legal guardians consenting their travel, a letter containing the contact details and residential information of the person who will receive the minor passenger, a copy of the identity document, valid passport or permanent residence permit of the person who will receive the minor passenger, and the contact details of the minor’s parents/legal guardians are required.

-Travel Insurance
+Travel Insurance +

-Travel insurance is a requirement for all guests and must be purchased prior to travel.
 Travel insurance must be comprehensive and cover full air evacuation and repatriation, in the unlikely event of an emergency.

-Medical
+Medical +

 Because our properties are situated in a malaria area, we advise that you take malaria prophylactics.
 Please consult your doctor before travelling for up-to-date medical advice.